MyWorldLLC/Buoy/README.md

 Buoy's disadvantages:
 * You still have to hand-write and maintain binding code.
   For large API surfaces this may not be desirable.

-Note that Panama is currently a preview feature of the JDK and changes with every Java release.
-You should consider Buoy to be of the same status for now - it may slightly lag JDK releases as it takes time to accommodate Panama API changes, wait for Gradle to support the newest JDK releases, etc. Buoy's API is also undergoing its own evolution right now, and will not stabilize until Panama does (at the soonest).

 ## Project Structure
 Buoy itself resides in [lib/](./lib), and a small, simple example native